canada-ca/canada-ca.github.io/_posts/2017-08-15-Starting_a_business.markdown

 ## Find out more

-We're happy to share what we've leaned.
+We're happy to share what we've learned.
 If you've got questions about this project, email us at ux.eu@tbs-sct.gc.ca

 ## Explore further